amd/quark-documentation/docs/onnx/appendix_full_quant_config_features.rst

 |                       | isQuantType.QBFloat16 |                       |
 +-----------------------+-----------------------+-----------------------+

-**Note** : For pure UInt8 or Int8 quantization, we recommend that users set quant_format to QuantFormat.QDQ as it uses native QuantizeLinear/DequantizeLinear operations which may have better compatibility and performance.
+**Note**: For pure [UInt4, Int4, UInt8, Int8] quantization, we recommend that users
+set quant_format to QuantFormat.QDQ as it uses native QuantizeLinear/DequantizeLinear operations which may have offer better compatibility and performance.

+   Additionally, for UINT4 and INT4 quantization types, ONNX Runtime version 1.19.0 or later is required.
+Users must ensure that the ``calibration_method`` is a native ORT quantization method (MinMax, Percentile, etc.).

 .. raw:: html